-My daughter Geneva is now 15, but back when she was a peanut-allergic kid in her prime trick-or-treat years, Halloween presented a tricky challenge.
+My daughter Geneva is now in her teens, but back when she was a peanut-allergic kid in her prime trick-or-treat years, Halloween presented a tricky challenge.

 How were we to wrestle her hard-earned nutty goodies away without a pitched battle?
 Somehow, our heartfelt “it’s for your own good” speech was always lost on her, and tears would make little paths through her face makeup.

 We needed a plan.
 And so, the Great Pumpkin came to the rescue.
 It was a fine tale I concocted, an allergic cross between the famous Charles Schulz pumpkin patch tale and the Easter Bunny.